Freshdesk sandbox setup for safe testing: A step-by-step guide

 You can test various administrative changes such as new automation rules, custom ticket fields, modifications to SLA policies, and updates to canned responses or templates.
 The sandbox populates with sample data, allowing you to thoroughly validate how your proposed changes would function.

 No, a Freshdesk sandbox setup for safe testing specifically excludes sensitive live data, including actual customer information, current tickets, contacts, and real support email addresses.
-It only copies administrative settings, agent accounts, and helpdesk configurations.
+It only copies administrative settings, agent accounts, and helpdesk configurations to maintain privacy and security.

 After you successfully sync your changes from the sandbox to your live Freshdesk account, the sandbox automatically deactivates.
 You will need to initiate a new Freshdesk sandbox setup for safe testing from scratch for any subsequent testing requirements.

-A Freshdesk sandbox setup for safe testing is excellent for validating workflows and configurations, but it is not designed to assess the quality or performance of AI-powered responses.
-It cannot determine if an AI agent's answer is truly helpful or accurate based on real customer inquiries.
+A Freshdesk sandbox setup for safe testing is excellent for validating workflows and configurations.
+To assess the quality or performance of AI-powered responses, you can complement the sandbox with specialized tools like eesel AI to simulate real customer inquiries.

-Yes, some solutions, like eesel AI, offer a more flexible approach for testing and deploying automation.
-These tools often allow for simulating AI performance on your historical ticket data and enabling selective automation, providing a gradual, lower-risk rollout strategy.
+Yes, some solutions like eesel AI offer a complementary approach for testing and deploying automation.
+These tools allow for simulating AI performance on your historical ticket data and enabling selective automation, providing a gradual rollout strategy that works alongside your Freshdesk setup.

 Share this post